Prag8855/aab/content/guides/blue-card.md

 If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).

 After you pay and send your application, you can download a PDF.
 This is your proof of application.
 Save it for later.

+You can also apply through the [Business Immigration Service](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service).
+It's free, and it's usually much faster.[^28] Your employer must do it for you.

 ### 5. Wait